Anabaptist settlers

 Historical marker for the Northkill Amish Settlement, an 18th-century Amish settlement destroyed by Lenape and Shawnee people who resented encroachment on their lands.

 Anabaptists, including the Amish, Hutterites, and Mennonites, have played a role in settler colonialism since the 1700s, in regions such as Eastern Europe, North America, and Latin America.
 The Russian Mennonites were invited to Novorossiya (what is now Southern Ukraine and Russia) by Catherine the Great following the Russo-Crimean Wars that resulted in the annexation of the Crimean Khanate; Mennonites settled on and farmed land that had been or would be ethnically cleansed of the Indigenous Crimean Tatar and Nogai populations.
 In the United States, Amish people, Hutterites, and Mennonites settled and farmed land after American Indian populations were displaced.
 In Canada, Hutterite and Mennonite settlers were incentivized to settle and cultivate farmland on the western Prairies following the displacement of Cree and Métis peoples, part of state-supported efforts to increase the white population.
 Across Latin America, Mennonite colonization has been seen as a driver of environmental damage, notably deforestation of the Amazon rainforest through land clearance for agriculture.
 While Mennonite communities are often called "colonies", some Mennonite communities in Africa avoid the term due to the legacy of European colonialism.
-In the 21st century, some Mennonites have begun to reckon with the Mennonite legacy of settler colonialism and its relationship with Mennonite pacifism as a historic peace church.
+In the 21st century, some Mennonites have begun to reckon with the Mennonite legacy of settler colonialism and its relationship with their tradition of pacifism as a historic peace church.